 How To Increase The Lifespan Of Home Solar Panels

 Proper maintenance and care is the best way to ensure maximum solar panel performance and longevity.
 What maintenance should Florida homeowners be focused on?

 Keep Them Clean: Dirt, debris, and other contaminants can reduce the efficiency of solar panels.
 Regular cleaning can be done with a water hose from the ground level of your home.
 Avoid harsh cleaners or brushes that can damage the exterior coating.

 Check For Damage: Inspect solar panels for any physical damage, such as cracks or chips, which can impact their performance.
 If any damage is detected, it’s important to have it repaired quickly to avoid disruptions in energy production.

-Monitor Performance: Usually, the first indication of a problem with solar panels can be found using a solar panel performance app.
+Monitor Performance: The first indication of a problem with solar panels can usually be found using a solar panel performance app.
 Enphase Enlighten is one of the most popular ones for homeowners.
 The app is an easy way to track solar panel production and will usually let you know if there is a drop in performance or if the system is showing errors.

 Related: can solar panels damage your roof?
 Find out in our free online guide!